-On Wednesday night (June 3), country music’s brightest stars came together to honor those who have gone the extra mile to care for and serve others during the COVID-19 pandemic.
+On June 3, 2020, country music’s brightest stars came together to honor those who have gone the extra mile to care for and serve others during the COVID-19 pandemic.
 CMT united these artists through a televised special called CMT Celebrates Our Heroes.

 “They are health care workers, innovators, educators, food providers, delivery drivers, sanitation and utility workers, our armed forces, and first responders,” an article from CMT states about the “heroes” honored in the special.
 “All of these men and women are putting their lives at risk for the rest of us.”